rustamlatypov/cpu-matrix-multiplication/README.md

 Following the same logic, even 8x8=64 or 12x12=144 sized blocks can be used.
 The block size controls the tradoff between register/L1/L2/L3 reuse.
 The best performance for this platform was observed with a 64 sized block.

-Tiling is coded in as `na` and `nb` parameters.
-However, lower performace with large matrices was observed with this technique and thus not used.
+Tiling is coded in and was experimented with.
+However, lower performace with large matrices was observed with this technique and thus set to 1x1, effectively doing nothing.

 Both transformation of B and the main execution loop are wrapped with ``#pragma omp parallel for`` for multicore processing since all threads should recieve similar loads.